Tips for B2B Companies: How to Use Customer Data More Effectively

 Don’t limit yourself to insights on their competitors or a perspective on the industry as a whole.
 Relevant, useful data could be information on current industry trends, customer behaviour, and geographic distribution patterns.

 For example, you may choose to take an approach where you present industry data about how long it takes to complete business compliance tasks, and then append your own data for a specific customer.
-Some B2B organizations apply this combined form of data to showcase the benefits of using their products/services and provide their prospects with a compelling reason to do business with them.
+Some B2B organisations apply this combined form of data to showcase the benefits of using their products/services and provide their prospects with a compelling reason to do business with them.

 Transmute data into insight